 Claire scratched the back of his neck.
 “Well, that’s why I needed help, you see.
 Because I’m not a Conductor myself so I don’t really know.
 Well, I can always come back for it after I get a license.”

 Olive looked down.
 “It must be nice…. to be so carefree.”

 At the cusp of dusk, they finally completed their last stop.

-The traffic had increased tenfold around them.
-They were limb-to-limb with other shoppers and a couple of shopkeepers who were closing up.
+The traffic had increased tenfold around them, and so they were limb-to-limb with other shoppers and a couple of shopkeepers who were closing up.
 Olive briefly mentioned something about rush hour, and how everyone was now trying to leave the marketplace at the same time.
 Trystan and Samuel attempted to push back the crowd while simultaneously juggling all the items Olive had bought.